 - Make the separation period clearer.
 Because the sense of time is usually lost in individuals with Alzheimer’s, telling the senior you’ll just be away for one minute might not mean very much.
 Try using a common wind-up kitchen timer for brief separations.
 Set the timer for the amount of time you’ll be away and ask the senior to hold onto it, explaining that when it rings, you will be back.

 Hiring the services of a skilled dementia caregiver who knows the nuances of dementia and can put into action creative techniques such as these can help restore peace to both you and the senior you love.
 The dementia caregivers at Atlanta Home Care Partners are fully trained and here to fill in whenever you need a helping hand.
-For Atlanta Alzheimer’s care services and services in the surrounding areas, contact us at 404-228-0103 for a free in-home consultation to learn more.
+To learn more about our home care in Atlanta, Georgia and the surrounding areas, contact us at 404-228-0103 for a free in-home consultation.